 Protect Our Trees.
 English ivy can cause structural and health problems if it's allowed to climb tree trunks.
-Dense ivy can cause leaves and debris to pile up against the root collar, and traps moisture against the trunk and root flare.
-This causes stress and can lead to disease.
-Ivy vines on a tree contribute to the wind or ice load which can break limbs or even fell the tree.
-Trees are not equipped to hold hundreds or thousands of additional pounds of ivy.
-Clip ivy vines at the base of the tree to cut off nutrients to the vines.
-Leave the cut vines on the tree since pulling them down can harm the tree.
-They'll die and disappear over the next year.
-Poison ivy often hides in English ivy, so wear long clothing and gloves.
+It traps leaves, debris and water and can cause stress and disease.
+Ivy vines trap winter ice loads of hundreds or thousands of additional pounds that break limbs or even fell the tree.
+Clip ivy vines at the tree base to cut off vine nutrients.
+Leave the cut vines on the tree since pulling them down can harm the tree – they'll die and disappear over the next year.
+Poison ivy often hides in English ivy, so wear gloves.

 Fun challenge: We're looking for a possible replacement for the logo in the top left of this screen (which we ripped off from the Western Australia Cricket Association!)